Patient’s corner

 If successful, this approach could help doctors:

-- support better quality of life for breast cancer survivors
+• support a better quality of life for breast cancer survivors

 ARTILLERY brings together researchers, clinicians, patient advocates and technology experts from several European countries.